ESL Questions About Geography

 Geography is the study of the Earth’s physical features, climate, and how people interact with their environment.
 It is an important subject that helps us understand the world around us.
 By studying geography, we can learn about different countries, their landscapes, and the people who live there.

-See also ESL Questions About Computer Science
+See also ESL Questions About College Life

 One important aspect of geography is understanding the different types of landforms.
 Landforms are the natural features on the Earth’s surface, such as mountains, valleys, plains, and deserts.
 Mountains are tall, natural landforms that are often covered in snow.
 They are formed by the movement of tectonic plates.
 Valleys, on the other hand, are low areas between mountains or hills.
 They are usually formed by the erosion of water or glaciers.